interuss/monitoring/monitoring/uss_qualifier/scenarios/astm/utm/data_exchange_validation/test_steps/plan_flight_intent_expect_failed.md

-# Plan flight Expect Failed test step
+# Plan flight Expect Failed test step fragment

 This page describes the content of a common test case where a valid user flight intent fails in a flight planner, because of invalid data shared for a nearby flight shared by another USS.
 See `plan_flight_intent_expect_failed` in invalid_op_test_steps.py.